How can I cater better for Muslim guests?

 What does Halal mean?

 Halal means permissible in Arabic.
 Halal rules are pretty complicated.
-But the simplest way to explain it is that there are foods you can’t eat (Haram), like pork and shellfish, and food you can eat only if they’re slaughtered, cleaned, cooked, and served in a very specific way.
+But the simplest way to explain it is that there are foods you can’t eat (Haram), like pork, and food you can eat only if they’re slaughtered, cleaned, cooked, and served in a very specific way.

 Milk and most dairy foods are all Halal.
 But Muslims can’t eat non-Halal animal-derived additives such as gelatin.
 Alcohol is forbidden too.
 For a full list of Halal food guidelines, see the Department of Halal Certification.

 What can you do to make your restaurant Halal?

 As is the case with many religions, there are degrees of adherence within the Muslim faith.
 It may be that you only want to provide Halal options.
 But to serve those who are very devout, you may need to become a Halal certified restaurant (which requires cutting out a lot of stock entirely, like not serving alcoholic drinks).
 No alcohol = no potential for cross-contamination.

 All fruit, vegetables, grains, nuts, eggs and most dairy products (depending on additives) are automatically Halal, as long as they don’t come into contact with non-Halal foods.
 Make sure that your veggie dishes don’t contain gelatin, stock or some emulsifiers & additives which may not be Halal.

 For Muslims, a key concern is the way that the animal has been killed.
 The conditions for Halal slaughter are laid out in the Qu’ran.
 ‘The Islamic form of slaughtering animals or poultry, dhabiha, involves killing through a cut to the jugular vein, carotid artery and windpipe’, the BBC explains.
 The person doing the killing also says a prayer to Allah.

 Whether this form of slaughter is the most humane is much debated amongst animal rights campaigners.